 How to Get There

-Located at the heart of Amsterdam’s Museumplein (Museum Square), MoCo Amsterdam is easily accessible by car or public transport.
-Address: Honthorststraat 20, 1071 DE Amsterdam
+Located at the heart of Amsterdam’s Museumplein (Museum Square), MoCo Amsterdam is easily accessible.

-Our Tip: If you have time to spare and since you’re already in the capital city’s museum square, check out our article 12 Best Museums in Amsterdam to see other museums you can visit.
+More museums in Amsterdam?
+Check out our article on the 12 Best Museums in Amsterdam to learn more about other museums you can visit.